I always think visually

 For many years I was a board member of Plot/Oslo, a collaboration between the Astrup Fearnley Museum, Kunstnernes Hus and the National Museum of Norway.
 We held workshops, guided tours and meetings with artists.

-I also gave advice to the National Museum of Art, Architecture and Design in the curatorial process of the opening exhibition in the new museum.
+I also gave curatorial and educational advice to the National Museum of Art, Architecture and Design in the devolopment of the opening exhibition in the new museum.
 The museum is set to open in 2022.

 Digital art education